ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-This section details about the service API in the Pre-Registration modules
+This section details about the service API in the Pre-Registration modules.

 * [Login Service](#login-service-public)